 Becoming a foster or adoptive Resource Parent is a simple procedure, but takes time and determination to complete.
 All requirements for becoming a Resource Parent are intended to provide safety and security for both child and foster and adoptive resource parent.
 The steps are:

 - Attend a Resource Family Approval (RFA) Orientation meeting (see Orientation Schedule file below)

-- Complete and Submit RFA Application forms
+- Complete and Submit RFA Application forms and supporting documents

 - Complete Background Assessment and Home Environment Assessment

 - Complete 12- Hours of Trauma Informed Pre-Service (TIPS)